 The list of responsibilities for Georgia landlords is as follows.

-- Draft a proper lease agreement.
+- Draft and sign proper Georgia lease agreements.

 - Accord all tenants fairness and respect as per the Georgia Fair Housing Laws.